MicroStrategy/rest-api-docs/docs/common-workflows/manage-datamart-objects/retrieve-a-datamart-definition.md

 :::info

 An authorization token allows the API layer to hide internal session-related implementations such as managing different project-specific sessions.
-Once the REST API layer has validated the user's credentials using the specified authentication mode, it initiates a session with the Intelligence server and creates a unique authorization token for the client.
+Once the REST API layer has validated the user's credentials using the specified authentication mode, it initiates a session with the Intelligence Server and creates a unique authorization token for the client.

 Obtain the authorization token needed to execute the request using [POST /api/auth/login](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin).